IanFinlayson/exploring-cs/chapter08.md

 E = the password entropy

 In order to write this program, we need to somehow calculate a logarithm with a base of 2.
-Python\'s math library actually has a function that does exactly this.
+Python's math library actually has a function that does exactly this.
 [You can read about it here](https://docs.python.org/3/library/math.html#math.log2).
 We can use this function to write a program to calculate the password entropy: